 Seattleites take ownership of the giant baked souffle-like pancake called a Dutch Baby, and this tiny shop at the foot of the Space Needle honors the local favorite better than anywhere else.
 The beloved, if somewhat apocryphal, story of its invention nearby at the erstwhile Manca’s Café claims that a misunderstanding about a German (Deutsch) pancake led to the name.
-But regardless of its origins, the fluffy favorite comes to the table puffy and hot, jumping out of the pan in which it is both cooked and served, topped with powdered sugar, roasted apples, or a savory mix of ham and cheese.
+But regardless of its origins, the fluffy favorite comes to the table puffy and hot, jumping out of the pan in which it is both cooked and served, topped with powdered sugar or roasted fruit, or as a savory, usually with cheese and bacon.

-Seattle’s longest running mystery asks if the greasy bundles of joy unwrapped on your lap at midnight actually taste good or if it depends on how many beers you drank beforehand.
+Seattle’s longest running mystery asks if the greasy bundles of joy unwrapped on your lap in the wee hours of the morning actually taste good or if it depends on how many beers you drank beforehand.
 But the true answer matters very little, as any local knows that when the sun goes down and the big orange sign beckons, a Dick’s Deluxe hits the spot better than anything in this world.
 The two small, never-frozen patties on fresh, locally made buns with cheese, lettuce, mayo, and relish simply add up to the flavor of Dick’s-fueled nostalgia—always punctuated by the disappointment in their soggy fries and the upcharge for ketchup.

 Salmon Nigiri at Maneki

-Hummus—that Middle Eastern chickpea dip popularized in America mostly by hippies—hardly makes headlines as a wow-inducing food.
+Hummus—that Middle Eastern chickpea dip popularized in America mostly by hippies and mediocre app platters—hardly makes headlines as a wow-inducing food.
 But only because the version at this Lebanese café stays tucked away in a far corner of a residential neighborhood.
 Freshly made and whipped into a concave well, the hummus creates a hole that Munir fills with spiced ground lamb, sizzled in butter with pine-nuts and still bubbling as it warms the dip, adding layers of textures, flavors, and even temperatures, ready to be swiped up with a piece of pita.

 When Chera Almag first made her mark on the Seattle food scene, it came through pop-ups and word of mouth, inspiring the name “Hood Famous” that she used as her baked goods landed first at local stores and then in the pastry case of her Ballard shop and then her International District café.
 The combination of flavors from her Filipino heritage with classic favorites started with her ube cheesecake, which draws on purple sweet potato for its vibrant color and beguiling flavor, and replacing the citrus in lemon bars with calamansi, but now extends to coffee, savory dishes, and cocktails.